Ill fitting toast

 Surely if designing a product you’d look at the market so your machine could integrate with the widest possible software out there?
 I appreciate that bread is not uniform and if you were to toast a teacake in an extra-deep cavity that you might struggle to retrieve it, even with the aid of a liftable rack.
 But if we can send umanned probes to the far reaches of space, we must be able to invent a toaster that can perform its basic function without constant supervision.

-1 cat gave a toss
+1 muppet gave a toss

 Stef Dawson